istvan-derda/Istvans-TSGBench/README.md

 - Use any IDE you are comfortable with or just the terminal
 - Check if you have conda installed by running `conda` in the terminal.
   - If not: Follow the installation instructions for [miniconda]() or check the documentation of your high performance computing cluster on how to enable conda.
+- Create the conda environment with `conda env create` and activate it with `conda activate tsg-bench`

 ### Use TSGBench